Positives

 The 2015 and 2016 Jones Flagship have a very similar ride.

-The 2015 Jones Flagship has the same shape, specs and overall ride except for one thing.
-The 2015 core is a little livelier, snappier and a slight bit more aggressive than the 2014 and similar in flex to the 2013 model.
+The 2015 Jones Flagship has the same shape, specs, and overall ride except for one thing.
+The 2015 core is a little livelier, snappier, and slightly more aggressive than the 2014 model, and it is similar in flex to the 2013 model.
 The Build quality and base of the 2015 to 2013 line is much better than the past models.
 There is also just a little bit more camber.
-Also for 2015 year the Flagship comes in women’s sizing which is better.
-They use to have a women’s board called the Mothership which was a women’s flagship so this makes it simple with the Flagship working for all gender and sizing.
+Also, for 2015, the flagship came in women’s sizing, which is better.
+They used to have a women’s board called the Mothership, a women’s flagship, making it simple with the Flagship working for all genders and sizing.

 Size:161 and 164